Manolis Pilavov: Life and career

-In 2001 he graduated from the Eastern Ukrainian National University with a degree in public service.
+In 2001, Pilavov graduated from the East Ukrainian National University with a degree in public service.

 In April 2002, he became deputy mayor of Luhansk for the activities of executive bodies.

 In June 2002, he became the general director of the regional communal enterprise "Luganskvoda".
 In February 2004, he became deputy chairman of the Kamennobrodsky district council.
 In April 2006, he became the first deputy of the Luhansk mayor.
 In 2009, he took over as president of the Luhansk Football Federation.

-In 2014, amidst conflict and war, he was an active in maintaining Luhansk's economy, participated in the activities of the Luhansk People's Republic, and after Sergei Kravchenko was detained in August 2014, he took over the leadership of the city.
-On December 2, 2014, by the decree of the Head of the Luhansk People's Republic Igor Plotnitsky, he became rebel-appointed Mayor.
+In 2014, amidst unrest and the following war in Donbas, he was active in maintaining Luhansk's economy, participated in the activities of the self-declared Luhansk People's Republic, and after Sergei Kravchenko was detained in August 2014, he took over the leadership of the city.
+On 2 December 2014, by the decree of the Head of the Luhansk People's Republic Igor Plotnitsky, he became the separatist-appointed Mayor.
 He was subsequently charged by the Ukrainian authorities under Article 258 of Ukraine's Criminal Code, which deals with support for armed groups.

+Death

+Pilavov died on 3 July 2025 in central Luhansk as a result of an improvised explosive device (IED) detonation.
+The explosion occurred on Taras Shevchenko Street and was confirmed by local media aligned with the LPR.
+Local authorities opened a criminal investigation.